 Second, he offered the original solution, which was to replace the meal.
 Because of the hassle of having to drive back to the restaurant, he offered a gift card to cover at least two meals similar to the ones I had ordered.
 By the way, this was a great way to get me back in the restaurant.
 How else could I use the gift cards?

 So far, this is all standard operating procedure.
 Wes was doing everything right.
 But, he took it to another level.
-He took a third step, which was adding the personal touch.
+He took a third step, which was adding a personal touch.

 Wes showed up to our offices to personally apologize and deliver the gift card.

 That third step is the difference maker.
-He added the personal touch.
-Now, not everyone has the luxury of driving just a few blocks away to personally apologize to a customer.
+He added a personal touch.
+Now, not everyone has the luxury of driving just a few blocks away to apologize to a customer personally.
 However, the personal touch could be in the form of a personal thank you note.
 Or maybe a phone call to offer a sincere and empathetic apology.
 Again, the key is that it is a personal touch, something that seems outside of the normal operating procedure.

 Want to take an apology to a higher level?
-Then find a way to add the personal touch.
-The customer will appreciate it and most important, will have a renewed respect and confidence about you and your company.
+Then find a way to add a personal touch.
+The customer will appreciate it and most importantly, will have renewed respect and confidence in you and your company.